Wonders of Solomon Islands

 Group of stone structures – 20 major structures, mostly platforms paved with basalt and coral slabs.
 There are also upright basalt slabs and stone statues of ancestors.

 Legendary, inaccessible caves, where, according to locals, live Kakamora people – ancient dwarf people, just one meter tall, walking naked and endowed with incredible strength.
 Many believe that these people still exist.

 San Jorge island is the island of spirits of the deceased.
 Here are located caves with the skulls of the deceased.
 Locals and also tourists tell stories about strange phenomena on the island – singing in the night, a ceremonial place kept tidy by unknown people, etc.

 This book is a facsimile reprint and may contain imperfections such as marks, notations, marginalia and flawed pages.

-Near where the sunken warships of the Battle of Guadalcanal lie, glowing UFOs rise out of the Pacific, fly into the mountains and disappear into jungle lakes.
+Near where the sunken warships of the Battle of Guadalcanal lie, glowing UFOs rise out of the Pacific, fly into the mountains, and disappear into jungle lakes.
 Here, a tropical paradise exists with inexplicable, ancient ruins and puzzling writings of an unknown culture.
 Steamy, rugged mountain ranges are inhabited by strange Sasquatch-like creatures.
 They have come down to the villages to kidnap the locals for generations.
 Terrifying stories of abduction and cannibalism are passed on by the villagers to their children.
-These are some of the incredible tales that the Solomon Islanders have lived with for decades and you will read about in this spellbinding book.
+These are some of the incredible tales that the Solomon Islanders have lived with for decades and you will read about them in this spellbinding book.